 Have a Contest

-These are all examples of things you can start doing today to kick start your email list.
+These are all examples of things you can do today to kick-start your email list.
 Get to it because having a strong email marketing program is one of the most important things you can do to keep your event or conference strong and growing into the future.